Teacher Cover Letter Example and Writing Tips

 Include related work outside the classroom.
 If you have non-teaching work or volunteer experience that involves working with children, you can highlight this in your cover letter as well.
 You especially might want to do this if you have limited teaching experience.

 Customize your cover letter.
 Be sure to tailor each cover letter to fit the specific school and job listing.
-One way to do this is to research the school, and mention why you think you’d be a good fit for that specific school.
+One way to do this is to research the school and mention why you think you’d be a good fit for that specific school.

 Take your time.
-Many job seekers treat cover letters like an afterthought, but these letters are so much more than a cover sheet for your application.
+Many job seekers treat cover letters as an afterthought, but these letters are so much more than a cover sheet for your application.
 A boring, slapdash letter won’t help your candidacy, and it could hurt your chances.
 Quality is also important: a cover letter filled with typos and silly grammatical errors will not inspire the hiring committee to give you a call.